Genesee River

 The Genesee River (/ˌdʒɛnɪˈsiː/ JEH-nih-SEE) is a tributary of Lake Ontario flowing northward through the Twin Tiers of Pennsylvania and New York in the United States.
 The river contains several waterfalls in New York at Letchworth State Park and Rochester.

 The river was historically used as a border between the lands of the Seneca to the east and the Erie and Wenro to the west.
 Later, the river provided the original power for the Rochester area's 19th century mills, and still provides hydroelectric power for downtown Rochester.
-Flooding occurred periodically in the river valley prior to the construction of the Mount Morris Dam in the 1950s.
+Flooding occurred periodically in the river valley before construction of the Mount Morris Dam in the 1950s.

 Geology

 The Genesee is the remaining western branch of a preglacial system, with rock layers tilted an average of 40 feet (12 m) per mile, so the river flows across progressively older bedrock as it flows northward.
 It begins in exposing the Allegheny Plateau's characteristic conglomerates: sandstones and shales in the rock columns of the Mississippian and Pennsylvanian subperiods.
 Thereafter, farther downstream as it traverses the area known as The Grand Canyon of the East, where it falls (three times) through over 600 feet (180 m).
-As it passes through the gorges in New York's Letchworth State Park, the river also often exposes older rocks such as shales (some rich in hydrocarbons), siltstones and some limestones of the Devonian period at Letchworth and, at other canyons with three more waterfalls at Rochester cuts through the Niagara Escarpment exposing limestones and shales of Silurian age in the rock column.
+As it passes through the gorges in New York's Letchworth State Park, the river also often exposes older rocks such as shales (some rich in hydrocarbons), siltstones and some limestones of the Devonian period at Letchworth and, at other canyons with three more waterfalls at Rochester cuts through the Niagara Escarpment, exposing limestones and shales of Silurian age in the rock column.
 With cuttings in the geologic record showing so many early ages, the river area has a great variety of fossils for paleobiological and stratigraphic analysis.